ironcore-dev/ironcore/docs/development/contribution.md

 ## Contributing Documentation

-You are welcome to contribute documentation to the Gardener on Metal project.
+You are welcome to contribute documentation to the IronCore project.

 The following rules govern documentation contributions: